-The criteria for contaminated land (Dutch List 2013), following Cu concentrations in soils and groundwater, are established (in mg/kg and μ g/L) as follows: uncontaminated, 200 and 50; medium contaminated, 500 and 200; and heavily contaminated, 3000 and 800.
+The criteria for contaminated land (Dutch List 2013), following Cu concentrations in soils and groundwater, are established (in mg/kg and $\mu$ g/L) as follows: uncontaminated, 200 and 50; medium contaminated, 500 and 200; and heavily contaminated, 3000 and 800.
 Soil quality Cu levels are estimated, based on various criteria, within the range of 100-3100 mg/kg.

 Remediation of Cu-contaminated soils has been widely investigated.
 Commonly applied techniques are based mainly on the addition of materials of a great capability for Cu adsorption, such as (1) organic matter; (2) Fe hydroxides; (3) carbonates; (4) phosphates; and (5) clay minerals, mainly bentonite and vermiculite.
 Especially nanoscale Fe particles have a high fixation capacity (Zhang 2003).
 However, all cited remediation methods, do not limit completely the Cu phytoavailability.
-The best remediation effects, as indicated by yield and chemical composition of lettuce, was the application of high rate of peat and superphosphate (Wróbel 2012).
+The best remediation of fight rate of peat and superphosphate (Wróbel 2012).
 Also, peat applied together with liming significantly decreases the content of mobile Cu species (Nowak-Winiarska et al. 2012).